aws/aws-cdk/docs/src/logical-ids.rst

 ====================

-The :py:meth:`aws-cdk.Stack.renameLogical` method can be used to explicitly assign logical IDs to certain resources, given either their full path or
+The :py:meth:`aws-cdk.Stack.renameLogical` method can be used to explicitly assign logical IDs to certain resources.

 .. code-block:: javascript